Polymerization of Organic Compounds

 Applications

-Polymers have a wide range of applications, including:
+Polymers have wide-ranging applications, including:

 Conclusion